AmyVier/AmyVier.github.io/README.md

 ### Functionality

-This website has the same functionality of the TrickyBot main page exluding the animations:
+This website has the same functionality of the TrickyBot main page exluding the fade in and button animations:

 - [ ] Smooth scrolling effect to the corresponding section that was clicked from the navbar
 - [ ] "Scroll to top" button smooth scroll to the top of the page when clicked